Lamor Whitehead: Personal life

 Whitehead became well known for his ostentatious displays of wealth in his relatively modest neighborhood of Canarsie.
 In addition to owning a large wardrobe, Whitehead has been known to drive around New York in a Rolls-Royce.

 Along with his conviction for identity theft, Whitehead was arrested twice in 2015 on claims of child abuse and violating an order of protection.
 Charges in all cases were dismissed.
+Whitehead owes over $65,000 in child support to his first wife, Iaesha.

-Whitehead’s cousin is rapper Foxy Brown.
+Whitehead is a cousin of musician Foxy Brown.

 Whitehead is married to Asia DosReis-Whitehead and has three children.

 In April 2015, Asia DoeReis-Whitehead was diagnosed with Guillain-Barre syndrome and was hospitalized for many months.
-Following her recovery, she formed the nonprofit UaReACHAMPION Empowerment Network.
+Following her recovery, she formed the nonprofit organization UaReACHAMPION Empowerment Network.

 Real estate holdings

 Whitehead owns a mansion in Paramus, New Jersey.
 The home is 9,000 square feet with six bedrooms and seven bathrooms.
 Whitehead purchased the home in 2019 for $1.64 million and put it on the market in 2022 for $2.99 million, making it the most expensive listing in the town at the time.

 In 2021, Whitehead, through his company Whitehead Estates LLC, completed the purchase of a series of apartments in Hartford, Connecticut.
 He took out a mortgage of $4.15 million for the purchase and borrowed an additional amount in February 2022, raising the total debt to $4.5 million.
+Whitehead's property in Connecticut was foreclosed on April 29, 2024, and his Paramus, NJ, property was foreclosed on May 31, 2024.